Peckham Rye Park and Common

 Facilities and features

-- toilets - toilets and baby changing facilities are available in the cafe or toilet block in the park near Strakers Road
+- toilets and baby changing facilities are available in the toilet block in the park near Strakers Road and near the Adventure Playground

 - Friends of Peckham Rye Park - peaceful community garden